dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 }
 ```

-Using the declarative programming paradigm, we show _what_ we want to achieve, but not how it works.
-The [`.map()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) returns a new array with the results of running the callback on each item from the passed array.
-This approach does not modify program state.
+Using declarative programming, we show _what_ we want to achieve, but not how it works.
+The [`Array.map()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) returns a new array with the results of running the callback on each item from the passed array.
+This approach does not modify program state, nor does it include any sequential logic showing _how_ it creates the new array.

-> **Note:** JavaScript's [`map`, `reduce`,](https://www.sitepoint.com/map-reduce-functional-javascript/) [and `filter`](https://danmartensen.svbtle.com/javascripts-map-reduce-and-filter) are functional array methods.
+> **Note:** JavaScript's [`map`, `reduce`,](https://www.sitepoint.com/map-reduce-functional-javascript/) [and `filter`](https://danmartensen.svbtle.com/javascripts-map-reduce-and-filter) are <a href="#functional-programming" target="_self">functional</a> array methods.

 ### Imperative and Declarative Programming Takeaways

 JavaScript allows both **imperative and declarative programming** paradigms.
 Much of the JS code we read and write is and has been imperative.
-However, with the rise of functional programming in JS, the declarative approach is rapidly becoming more common.
+However, with the rise of <a href="#functional-programming" target="_self">functional programming</a> in JS, the declarative approach is rapidly becoming more common.

 To learn more about **imperative and declarative programming**, check out the following resources: